processone/docs.ejabberd.im/content/admin/configuration.md

 ## Host Names

-`ejabberd` supports managing several independant XMPP domains on a single ejabberd instance, using a feature called virtual hosting.
+`ejabberd` supports managing several independent XMPP domains on a single ejabberd instance, using a feature called virtual hosting.

 The option `hosts` defines a list containing one or more domains that